D-Omollo/CCNA-LABS-JOURNEY/README.md

 # CCNA Skills Integration Challenge

+The original Packet Tracer activity file is the property of Cisco Networking Academy and is not included here.
+This documentation shows my complete configuration and verification.

 ##  Overview

 This lab integrates IPv4 subnetting, IPv6 configuration, device security, and connectivity validation using Cisco Packet Tracer.